 Save on pet insurance for your pet

 You don't have to choose between your pet and your wallet when it comes to expensive vet visits.
 Prepare ahead of time for unexpected vet bills by finding the pawfect pet insurance.

-The dog's unblinking brown eyes stare up at you, following the fork as it travels from plate to your mouth.
-Such devotion deserves a reward and slipping a piece of sausage his way seems the natural thing to do.
+Your dog's unblinking brown eyes stare up at you, following the fork as it travels from plate to your mouth.
+Such devotion deserves a reward and slipping a piece of sausage their way seems the natural thing to do.

 Feeding a dog from the table encourages bad habits and is dangerous for your four-legger's health.
 Many human foods are toxic to dogs, contain uncounted calories, and represent unforeseen health consequences, so it's a bad idea to give into those pleading brown eyes.

-You may think the skin from fried chicken is a tasty treat for your best buddy, but what you're doing is loading him up with fat.
-Those extra calories buildup round the dog's waist just like us, and predispose him to conditions such as diabetes or early arthritis.
-But more immediately, the saturated fats could trigger a painful episode of pancreatitis, nasty for both the dog and your pocketbook if veterinary care is needed.
+You may think the skin from fried chicken is a tasty treat for your best buddy, but what you're doing is loading your pooch up with fat.
+Those extra calories build up around your dog's waist just like it does in us, and predisposes them to conditions such as diabetes or early arthritis.
+But more immediately, the saturated fats could trigger a painful episode of pancreatitis, nasty for both your furry companion and your pocketbook if veterinary care is needed.

-If you still need convincing, here are just some of the reasons feeding table titbits to a dog is a bad idea.
+If you still need convincing, here are just some of the reasons feeding table tidbits to a dog is a bad idea.

-The of foods dogs shouldn't eat is a long one and includes:
+The list of foods dogs shouldn't eat is a long one and includes:

 Caffeine (for example in tea, coffee, teabags, or cocoa beans)

-Chocolate (the theobromine in chocolate is a stimulant which can causes seizures and death)
+Chocolate (the theobromine in chocolate is a stimulant which can cause seizures and death)